-Note that as of March 1st 2019, even with these passes, you still need to reserve your entry time to the Coliseum.
 You need to do this as far in advance as possible to secure the time you want.
 You can make the reservation either by calling the reservation line, or (more easily) by booking online.
 See the section later on in the post on how to do this.

 9. Roman Forum & Palatine Hill